FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 When multiplied with ``\xi(\bm{x}, t)`` the last term vanishes since its only non-zero contribution comes from the point ``s = t``, which is of measure zero (in the integrated sense).

-A demonstration of the energy budgets for stochastic forcing can be found in an [example of the TwoDNavierStokes](dev/generated/twodnavierstokes_stochasticforcing_budgets/) module.
+A demonstration of the energy budgets for stochastic forcing can bed found in an [example of the TwoDNavierStokes](dev/generated/twodnavierstokes_stochasticforcing_budgets/) module.